-Cats have long been associated with Halloween.
+We humans have long associated cats with Halloween.
 Many Halloween decorations feature black cats, all puffed up and ready to fight.

-But how did our feline friends come to be associated with this fall holiday?
+But how did we come to connect our feline friends to this fall holiday?

 There are many legends and myths all throughout history that may have added to our modern connection between cats and Halloween.
 Here are a few that might provide some answers.

 The beginnings of cats’ association with Halloween may date all the way back to the ancient Egyptians.
-Egyptians revered cats, keeping them in a sanctuary where they were watched by priests who interpreted their every movement as a prophecy.
+Egyptians revered cats, keeping them in a sanctuary where priests watched them and interpreted their every movement as a prophecy.

 Egyptians also had a cat-headed goddess named Bastet, also called Bast.
 The goddess and her temple cats were associated with nighttime.
 Bast was thought to have a nightly battle with the Serpent of Darkness, the sun’s enemy.
 Every day when the sun rose, it symbolized that Bast had won.

 The Egyptians’ association of cats and nighttime might have bled into our current association with cats and Halloween night.

 In more modern mythology, cats were also thought of as witches’ familiars — demonic assistants who help witches.